-Elaine and I noted 112 species over May Day weekend.
+Elaine Du and I noted 112 species over May Day weekend.
 We did island birding on Lesser Yangshan, coastal birding at Cape Nanhui, and inner-city birding at Zhongshan Park.
-Highlights were 26 Pechora Pipit, 6 of them singing, plus (Japanese) Yellow Bunting and 2 endangered Yellow-breasted Bunting at Nanhui.
-Nanhui also gave us 3 Chinese Egret, a rare view of Large Hawk-Cuckoo, endangered Far Eastern Curlew and 4 near-threatened Curlew Sandpiper, and high-value passage migrants such as Chinese Sparrowhawk, Asian Stubtail, Brown-headed Thrush, Siberian Blue Robin, Narcissus Flycatcher, Mugimaki Flycatcher, and Chestnut Bunting.
+Highlights were 26 Pechora Pipit, 6 of them singing, plus (Japanese) Yellow Bunting and 2 endangered Yellow-breasted Bunting at Cape Nanhui.
+The most southeasterly spot in Shanghai also gave us 3 Chinese Egret, a rare view of Large Hawk-Cuckoo, endangered Far Eastern Curlew and 4 near-threatened Curlew Sandpiper, and high-value passage migrants Chinese Sparrowhawk, Asian Stubtail, Brown-headed Thrush, Siberian Blue Robin, Narcissus Flycatcher, Mugimaki Flycatcher, and Chestnut Bunting.
 Lesser Yangshan yielded 2 Rufous-tailed Robin singing from cover, Pheasant-tailed Jacana, Greater Sand Plover, Pacific Golden Plover, 18 near-threatened Grey-tailed Tattler, 2 Broad-billed Sandpiper, and Taiga Flycatcher.
 Seasonal firsts were numerous and included Little Tern, Dusky Warbler, and Black-browed Reed Warbler at Nanhui and Grey-streaked Flycatcher on Lesser Yangshan.
 On Sat.
 30 April and Sun.
 1 May we birded with veteran English birder Michael Grunwell.

 On Saturday near Microforest 2 at Nanhui, Michael enjoyed his first views of Pechora Pipit in 26 years while Elaine and I enjoyed our second view in a week of this scarce passage migrant.
 Those views were just a prelude to the excitement of Sunday.
 Again at Nanhui, driving along the sea-wall road, we began finding Pechoras.
 Some of them were singing; two of them were sparring.
 We decided to make a survey of this scarce passage migrant.
 Driving slowly from the Holiday Inn north, we scanned the thickly vegetated inner base of the sea wall.
 Thousands of trees have been planted there recently, giving the Pechoras perches and making them easier to see.
 We counted 26.
-Here is the song I recorded of Pechora Pipit (00:27; 1.9 MB):
+Here is the song I recorded:

 Saturday began with a 4 a.m. pickup of Michael and 90-minute drive to Lesser Yangshan.
 We went first to Accidental Marsh (30.611902, 122.114873).
 Accidental Marsh is several hectares of newly formed wetland created by the construction of a causeway linking Lesser Yangshan and Dazhitou Island.
 Besides the waders noted above, we found singing Oriental Reed Warbler, and we rejoiced because for a change we had found a place where the reed-bed habitat of that species is expanding, rather than contracting, as is so often the case on the beleaguered Chinese coast.
 Another interesting record there was Black-collared Starling, uncommon in the Shanghai region.
-Moving to Garbage Dump Gully (30.641565, 122.062836), we found Black Drongo and the Rufous-tailed Robin singing from cover.
+Moving to Garbage Dump Gully (30.644194, 122.058660), we found Black Drongo and singing from cover the Rufous-tailed Robin.
 On the half-destroyed Garbage Dump Coastal Plain next to the Gully, we met a lone Pacific Golden Plover.

-All four of our views of Siberian Blue Robin occurred in the Nanhui microforests.
+All four of our views of Siberian Blue Robin occurred in the microforests of Cape Nanhui.
 In Shanghai, Sibe Blue offers a good example of how migrant traps work.
-This species will spend the summer in thick cover in the great forests of northeastern China, the Russian Far East, Sakhalin Island, and Japan.
+This species will spend the summer in thick cover in the great forests of northeast China, the Russian Far East, Sakhalin Island, and Japan.
 It is a master skulker.
 Flying up the Nanhui coast, with its dearth of forest cover, a Sibe Blue sees the microforests the same way a tired traveler sees a hotel after a long day on the road.
 In the Nanhui microforests, now thickly carpeted with daisies and grasses, watch your step!
-Tired migrants such as Asian Stubtail, Sibe Blue, Rufous-tailed Robin, and Pale Thrush will wait until your foot is inches away before exploding out.
+Tired migrants such as Asian Stubtail, Siberian Blue Robin, Rufous-tailed Robin, and Pale Thrush will wait until your foot is inches away before exploding out.

 The view of Yellow Bunting was team birding at its best.
 We were driving slowly on the semi-abandoned low road discovered a few months back by Michael.
 (The starting point of this road, which leads inland from a point behind the Magic Parking Lot, is 30.885592, 121.967369.)
 As we drove, we were kicking up foraging buntings, mainly Black-faced Bunting.
 Elaine and I, sitting up front, were the first to notice an anomaly: a yellow-shaded bunting with a mustache and goatee.
 It had to be Yellow Bunting!
 The bird disappeared.
 Michael and Elaine were going for a lifer, so we had to work carefully.
 We stopped the car and walked up and down the road, six eyeballs searching for the rare migrant.
 Elaine found it!
 Michael and I came running.
-Luckily for us, the bunting had found a feeding area it liked; it was loath to leave the road.
+Luckily for us, the bunting had found an area it liked.
 Michael was ecstatic as he set up his spotting scope and watched the bunting feed.

 On Thurs.
 28 April, Elaine and I did a quick walk-through at Shanghai’s Zhongshan Park.
 The park is more than a hundred years old, has many tall trees, and offers some of the best mid-sized urban-park birding in Earth’s largest city.
-Zhongshan holds sentimental value for me because it is where I ticked Elaine as a lifer (i.e., I met her there).
+Zhongshan Park holds sentimental value for me because it is where I ticked Elaine as a lifer (I met her there).

-Our visit of less than two hours brought Elaine and me six passage migrants: Yellow-browed Warbler, Sakhalin/Pale-legged Leaf Warbler, Eastern Crowned Warbler, Narcissus Flycatcher, Mugimaki Flycatcher, and Tristram’s Bunting.
+Our visit of less than two hours brought Elaine and me six passage migrants: Yellow-browed Warbler, Sakhalin Leaf Warbler or Pale-legged Leaf Warbler, Eastern Crowned Warbler, Narcissus Flycatcher, Mugimaki Flycatcher, and Tristram’s Bunting.
 A seventh, Blue-and-white Flycatcher, was reported by another birder.

-The focal point at Zhongshan is the little central pond (31.224111, 121.414194).
-On Thursday all 3 Narcissus Flycatcher were noted there, among them a female, as well as our Eastern Crowned Warbler and Pale-legged/Sakhalin Leaf Warbler.
+At Zhongshan Park, the focal point is the little central pond (31.224111, 121.414194).
+On Thursday all 3 Narcissus Flycatcher were noted there, among them a female, as well as our Eastern Crowned Warbler and Sakhalin/Pale-legged Leaf Warbler.
 A tiny island in the center of the pond is almost cat-free (some cats do make the jump) and contains several large trees.
 Thanks to the nearly daily presence there of bird photographer Wāng Jìn Róng (汪进荣), the central pond is an information clearinghouse; Mr. Wang and his buddies are always eager to tell you what they have been seeing lately.